Creating, using and sharing merit lists

 - it is an SES vacancy

-- it is a vacancy in a centrally coordinated entry‑level program
+- it is a vacancy in a centrally coordinated entry level program

 - the Agency Head of the agency in which the notified vacancy existed and another Agency Head agree, in writing, that the vacancy is a similar vacancy to the notified vacancy.
 This includes an Agency Head deciding that 2 vacancies within their own agency are similar

-- the Secretary of a Department (within the meaning of the Parliamentary Service Act 1999) in which the notified vacancy existed and an Agency Head agree, in writing, that the vacancy is a similar vacancy to the notified vacancy
+- the Secretary of a Department (within the meaning of the Parliamentary Service Act 1999) in which the notified vacancy existed and an Agency Head agree, in writing, that the vacancy is a similar vacancy to the notified vacancy.

-- the Director-General of the intelligence agency in which the notified vacancy existed and an Agency Head agree, in writing, that the vacancy is a similar vacancy to the notified vacancy.
+- the Director General of the relevant intelligence agency in which the notified vacancy existed and an Agency Head agree, in writing, that the vacancy is a similar vacancy.

 Privacy implications for sharing merit lists or pools with other agencies